PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 On the other hand, the default theme, built upon the Starter Theme foundations, will make use of Bootstrap 4.

 You might wonder why the Starter Theme is not simply using Bootstrap by default.
-That's because the two themes have different usages.<br/>
+That's because the two themes have different purposes.<br/>
-The Starter Theme is built for developer, agencies, all those who build a PrestaShop store from scratch.
+The Starter Theme is built for developer, agencies, and all those who build a PrestaShop store from scratch.
 They can choose the framework they want, and should not feel constrained by our choices.
 They can add Bootstrap to the Starter Theme, but that's their choice when tailoring a theme for a client.
 The audience of the Starter Theme is therefore much wider than that of Addons contributors.<br/>
 The default theme is built first and foremost for merchants, and must work within our existing community, which relies a lot on Bootstrap.
-The PrestaShop Addons marketplace has heaps of Bootstrap-based modules (because they were built to work well with the 1.6 default theme, based on Bootstrap already), and therefore it is in the best interest of the community that we should make sure modules and themes are consistent in their choice of CSS framework.
+The PrestaShop Addons marketplace has heaps of Bootstrap-based modules (because they were built to work well with the 1.6 default theme, based on Bootstrap already), and therefore it is in the best interest of the community that we should make sure Addons-sold modules and themes are consistent in their choice of CSS framework.
 Therefore, on Addons, Bootstrap it is.

 ### Why is the 1.7 default theme switching to one `theme.js` and one `theme.css` file for the whole site?